crclark/fdb_ray_clone/README.md

 A very very minimal distributed futures system written in pure Python on top of FoundationDB, vaguely inspired by Ray.
 Only three direct dependencies!

 **This is just an educational toy for myself.
-Not for real-world use.** It's also a nice testimonial for the ease-of-use of FoundationDB.
+Not for real-world use.** It's also a nice testimonial for the ease-of-use of FoundationDB -- everything as of commit 83ab44dde was implemented in a week.

+## Features

+- Simple. <2k lines of Python.
+- Distributed futures executed by a cluster of workers.
+- Distributed storage of future outputs.
+- Resource requirement system -- specify that your future needs n CPUs, m bytes of memory, etc.
+- Fault tolerant -- retries, exception reporting, detects dead workers and reassigns their work, simple lineage system that can reconstruct lost outputs.

 ## Quick start